Constitutional Democratic Party (Japan): Party platform

 The first article is a text that provides for the politics centered on the House of Representatives so it shows the superiority of the lower house over the upper house.

 Ideology

 Basic philosophy

-While both the Minseitō and their rivals Rikken Seiyūkai advocated for a constitutional monarchy, the Minseitō held onto a more liberal and progressive platform than their conservative opposition the Seiyūkai.
+While both the Minseitō and their rivals Rikken Seiyūkai advocated for a constitutional monarchy, the Minseitō held onto a more centrist, liberal and progressive platform than their conservative opposition the Seiyūkai.
 The Minseitō was established as an anti-Seiyūkai on 1 June 1927.
 However, the party was really more of a motley collection of politicians who wished to prevent the Seiyūkai from taking power.

 Under these circumstances, The Minseitō under the party's first president Hamaguchi. came to advocate 'liberty' and 'progress'.
 He defined the Minseitō as a progressive party that respected individual liberty and originality.
 In fact, over time, the Minseitō had grown into a progressive party aiming for freedom and equality in the course of fighting with the Seiyūkai.